comal21/Ansible-Batch36/Lab1-Installation and Configuration of Ansible.md

 ## Installation and Configuration of Ansible

 ### Task 1: Installing on a VM
-Here we have taken RHEL but the same can be done on Ubutu as well.
+Here we have taken RHEL but the same can be done on Ubuntu as well.
 The package manager changes.

 `***NOTE: Our labs are designed to work RHEL machines.***`

 * Launch a RHEL 9 instance in us-east-1.
+* Name: Ansible-Control-Server
 * Choose t2.micro.
 * In security group, allow SSH (22), HTTP (80), and HTTPS (443) for all incoming traffic.
-* Add Tag Name: control-node
+* Create a Key pair [ .ppk - putty | .pem - mobaxterm ]

+* Download puu

 Once the EC2 is up & running, SSH into one of it and set the hostname as 'Control-Node'.
 ```